-Choosing the right pricing model is especially crucial when it comes to a VOD – and it’s not an easy task.
+Choosing the right monetization model is especially crucial when it comes to a VOD business – and it’s not an easy task.

 Let’s get started!